Recycling Plastic and Reducing Poverty: The Plastic Bank

 Recycling Plastic Waste

-Nearly 300 million tons of plastic are manufactured each year.
-Most of this plastic stays in existence once it's made.
-Recycling is certainly very necessary.
-One problem with processing plastics is that there are many different kinds that each require a different treatment, however.
-Sorting plastics by type is vital before any recycling can be done.
+Recycling of plastic is certainly very necessary.
+One problem with processing the material is that there are many different kinds of plastic that each require a different treatment.
+Sorting the material by type is vital before any recycling can be done.

 Biddle would like the word "consumer" to be eliminated in relation to plastic.
-He believes that all plastic products should have once existed as a different plastic product.
-One of his goals, which is also a goal of the Plastic Bank, is to change people's attitudes towards plastic.
+He believes that all plastic products should have once existed as a different product.
+One of his goals, which is also a goal of the Plastic Bank, is to change people's attitudes.
 People need to think that plastic is too valuable to leave on the ground or in the water.

-The Plastic Bank wants companies that manufacture plastic items to make their products from social plastic and to advertise this fact.
-They also want to persuade the public to buy only social plastic if they need a plastic product.
+The bank wants companies that manufacture plastic items to make their products from social plastic and to advertise this fact.
+They also want consumers to buy items made from social plastic instead of other types.

-The founder of PeruRail is providing land and financial support for the first Plastic Bank repurposing centre.
-Peru is an appropriate place for the project to begin.
-Only 2% of that country's waste stream is recycled, and much of the discarded plastic and other waste enters the waterways.
+The founder of PeruRail provided land and financial support for the first Plastic Bank collection centre in 2014.
+Peru was an appropriate place for the project to begin.
+According to David Katz, only 2% of that country's waste stream is recycled.
+Much of the discarded plastic and other waste enters the waterways.

-The degree of reliance on 3D printers at the processing centres remains to be seen, as well as their effectiveness at creating a large number of useful objects.
-3D pinters are certainly becoming very capable and their cost is decreasing rapidly.
-Many of them use plastic as a printing medium, so the printers would seem to be well suited for the repurposing of plastic.
+It will be interesting to watch the evolution of 3D printer use in the repurposing centres.
+3D printers are certainly becoming very capable and their cost is decreasing rapidly.
+Many of them use plastic as a printing medium, so the printers would seem to be well suited for the recycling of plastic.

-There is also the question of whether repurposing plastic from one use to another will actually reduce the amount of plastic waste or simply maintain it at the current level.
+One question that needs to be answered is whether repurposing plastic from one use to another will actually reduce the amount of plastic waste or simply maintain it at the current level.
 This is something that needs to be closely monitored in any recycling effort.

-The Plastic Bank has recently created the world's first 3D printer filament from plastic waste collected from shorelines, as shown in the video on the right.
+The Plastic Bank has created the world's first 3D printer filament from plastic waste collected from shorelines, as shown in the video above.
 This demonstrates that the waste can be repurposed and can potentially help people as well as the environment.

 The serious global problems of plastic pollution and poverty each need an effective solution (or more likely, many different solutions).
 Hopefully the Plastic Bank will help to reduce plastic waste and decrease the incidence of poverty, as it is intended to do.